Ksdsk/Bibliotheque/Obsidian/Software Development/Scrum.md

 The four standard ceremonies are:
 - **[[#Sprint Planning]]**
-	- Ceremony at the beginning of a sprint.
+	- Ceremony at the beginning of a sprint designed to set up a particular sprint.
-	- Designed t0
 	- 1-2 hours.
 	- Attended by development team, SM, and PO.
 - **Daily Stand-up**
-	- Ceremony in the middle of a sprint.
+	- Ceremony in the middle of a sprint to inform everyone what's going on across the team.
+Usually, this involves talking about what each member have done last work day, what they will work on today, and if they are blocked by anything.
 	- 15-30 minutes maximum.
 	- Attended by development team, SM, and PO.
+- **Sprint Review**\
+	- Ceremony at the end of a sprint, where the scrum team meets to reveal what was accomplished during the sprint.
+This can be made in form of a demo, or just a simple verbal discussion.
+	- 45-90 minutes.
+	- Attended by development team, SM, and PO.
--
+- **Sprint Retrospective**
+	- Ceremony at the end of a sprint, usually with the sprint review, to talk about what was done well and what can be improved more.